 B.P.
 Koirala Institute of Health Sciences, Dharan; Emergency and Trauma Centre at Bir Hospital, Kathmandu; and Manmohan Memorial Polytechnic at Biratnagar are some of the flagship projects completed and operationalized under the Indian assistance.

-Integrated check-posts have been proposed at four points on Indo-Nepal border namely (i) Raxaul-Birganj, (ii) Sunauli-Bhairahawa, (iii) Jogbani-Biratnagar and (iv) Nepalganj Road-Nepalgunj.
-The construction of ICPs in Birgunj and Biratnagar is ongoing, while procedures are underway for Bhairahawa and Nepalgunj.
+Integrated check-posts have been proposed at four points on Indo-Nepal border namely (i) Raxaul-Birganj, (completed and operationlised from April 2018) (ii) Sunauli-Bhairahawa, (iii) Jogbani-Biratnagar and (iv) Nepalganj Road-Nepalgunj.
+The construction of ICP in Biratnagar is ongoing, while procedures are underway for Bhairahawa and Nepalgunj.
 Likewise, as envisaged by the MoU for the construction of Terai roads under phase I, the process of implementation has started.
-Further, India has agreed to provide LoC for the phase II.

 Cooperation in Water Resources